TroAlexis/vk-bot-victoria/modules/commands/README.md

 };
 ```

-index.js collects all the commands by and exports them in an object with filenames as keys.
+index.js collects all the commands and exports them in an object with filenames as keys.

 It ignores any files containing `.test` and `index` substrings.